Pedro-vd20/access_lab_iot/README.md

-[comment]: <ACCESS Lab, hereby disclaims all copyright interest in the program “ACCESS IOT Stations” (which collects air and climate data) written by Francesco Paparella, Pedro Velasquez.
-Copyright (C) 2022 Francesco Paparella, Pedro Velasquez>

 # Access Lab Measurement Stations

-Version 1.0

-Version 2.0 will focus on implementing mongodb rather than storing files locally.
+Next version will implement and use MongoDB for a database, replacing the current files for data storage.

 ## Receiver

 The receiver is a Flask server waiting for the various Access Stations to authenticate themselves and send data collected in the form of JSON files.
-It also receives diagnostics from the stations.
+It also checks data received for inconsistencies and damaged sensors.
 Additionally, it allows users to see the data collected by the station they're hosting.
 The receiver then acts as a middle-man, taking data from the stations and uploading them to a publicly available database.

 ### Dependencies